plackyhacker/plackyhacker.github.io/kernel/os-independence.md

 # OS Independent Kernel Read/Writes

 In this post I am going to explore how a kernel memory disclosure bug (along with a kernel read/write bug) can be weaponised to write OS version independent code in Windows.
+The post assumes x64 architecture.

 ## Introduction